workingDog/Gpsd4Scala/readme.md

       }
     }

-The collector directory contains a few example collectors.
+Other example collectors can be found in the collector directory such as:

-  - The FileLogger records all data to a text file.
+  - The FileLogger records data to a text file.
 Note that this collector needs to have the CloseCollectors message sent to it (via the linker) to close the file.

-  - The GoogleEarthCollector example shows the location in Google Earth as a placemark.
+  - The GoogleEarthCollector example shows the GPS location in Google Earth as a placemark.
 Note this collector depends on [scalakml](https://github.com/workingDog/scalakml) and [scalaxal](https://github.com/workingDog/scalaxal) libraries.
 These two libraries are included here in the lib directory.